CKalitin/ckalitin.github.io/_posts/2023-10-11-80-trillion-dollars.md

 1. There will be a paradigm shift in the automotive industry away from personal ownership of ICE vehicles over to Autonomous Robotaxi EVs.
 2. The energy industry will be dominated by solar and wind.
-3. Space Applications will grow exponentailly.
+3. Space Applications will grow exponentially.
 4. The use cases of AI will grow exponentially.

 Which companies are poised to be the winners in these industries?

-1. Tesla - Leader in EVs, Autonomous Driving, and in Solar Energy Generation and Storage
+1. Tesla - Leader in EVs, Autonomous Driving, Solar Energy Generation, and Energy Storage
 2. SpaceX - Leader in Space Launch and Space Applications
 3. Rocket Lab - Second Place in Space Launch and Space Applications Hardware
 5. NVIDIA - Leader in AI Hardware and Software, although hopefully not for long